The frame-dragging vector potential on galaxy scales from Dark-Matter-only Newtonian $N$-body simulations: Conclusions

 As for the time evolution of the vector potential, the non-linear mode coupling amplifies the growth of vector perturbations beyond the perturbative expectation.
 At scales of the order of $k=100\; h$ Mpc$^{-1}$ the amplitude of the non-linear power spectrum is almost $200$ times larger than PT.
 The ratio between the vector and the scalar potentials increases monotonically over time, but remains of the order of $10^{-5}$.

 These results suggest that frame-dragging remains a small effect overall, being of the order of $1$--$0.1$\% of the Newtonian potential, at least down to scales comparable to galaxies.
-On the other hand, the small magnitude of the vector potential implies that its effect on the motion of particles in a simulation is negligible, give the precision currently required in cosmology, indirectly confirming the validity of Newtonian $N$-body simulations in the context of $\Lambda$CDM on fully non-linear scales, as well as their use for computing standard cosmological observables.
+On the other hand, the small magnitude of the vector potential implies that its effect on the motion of particles in a simulation is negligible, \WB{given} the precision currently required in cosmology, indirectly confirming the validity of Newtonian $N$-body simulations in the context of $\Lambda$CDM on fully non-linear scales, as well as their use for computing standard cosmological observables.

 However, the results obtained here for the gravito-magnetic potential have also been confirmed by cosmological studies performed with the fully relativistic code GRAMSES \citep{barrera-hinojosaVectorModesLCDM2021}.
 Contrary to the case of the post-Friedmann approach, which is restricted to weak-field regime approximations where relativistic terms are treated as small perturbations to the background FLRW metric, GRAMSES adopts the 3+1 formalism and the scalar and vector modes of the gravitational field are treated fully non-linearly.
 The code makes also use of the Adaptive Mesh Refinement in high-density regions so that it can reach spatial resolutions down to $2 \; h^{-1}$ kpc.
 Here, indeed, a simulation of $256\;h^{-1}$ Mpc with mass resolution of $1.33 \times 10^9 \; h^{-1}\, \mathrm{M}_{\odot}$ was found to give a ratio between the gravito-magnetic and scalar potentials of the order of $10^{-3}$ inside dark matter halos of $10^{12.5}\text{--}10^{15} \; h^{-1}\, \mathrm{M}_{\odot}$.
 However, while this contribution remains small on these scales, the actual computation of the frame-dragging for simulations of the size of TNG50-2-Dark, having a mass resolution of $2.9 \times 10^6 \; h^{-1}\, \mathrm{M}_{\odot}$, is yet to be performed using GRAMSES.
-Importantly, as current and previous studies have focused exclusively on dark-matter-only simulations, the impact of baryons on such small scales still remains to be assessed.
-In future, finding ways to measure gravito-magnetic effects on cosmological scales may provide a novel way to test General Relativity on these scales, and, given that these effects are different in cosmologies other than $\Lambda$CDM, it may provide a new tool to test different models \citep{thomasGravityNonlinearScales2015}.